-“When we talk about the benefits of seat belts, of course, we think about the rollovers and crashes, but there may be a larger opportunity here that we haven’t thought of,” Palmer said.
-He revealed that his team’s research found that seat belts kept student safer, improved their behavior both on the bus and in school, and assisted with school bus driver retention.
+“When we talk about the benefits of seat belts of course we think about the rollovers and crashes, but there may be a larger opportunity here that we haven’t thought of,” Palmer said.
+He revealed that his team’s research found seat belts kept student safer, improved their behavior both on the bus and in school, and assisted with school bus driver retention.

-The five key things needed for any successful implementation, he said, were placement (or which buses receive the belts), a required use policy, enforcement, driver responsibilities and community buy-in.
+The five key things needed for any successful implementation, he said, were placement (or which buses get the belts), a required use policy, enforcement, driver responsibilities, and community buy-in.

-They also studied Durham County Schools in North Carolina, which not only implemented lap-shoulder belts on its buses, but also instituted an entire student management program that included the belts.
+They also studied Durham County Schools in North Carolina, which not only implemented lap-shoulder belts on its buses, but also instituted an entire student management program which included the belts.